 - (Optional) Configure a RADIUS Profile for the Cloud Authentication Service

-- Configure your RADIUS client devices to direct authentication requests to the identity routers in your deployment on management interface port 1812.
+Configure your RADIUS client devices to direct authentication requests to the identity routers in your deployment on port 1812.
+For identity routers in the Amazon cloud, direct requests to the private IP address.
+For on-premises identity routers, use the management interface IP address.
 Some client devices can connect to multiple identity routers in the same cluster to provide load balancing or failover functionality.
 For configuration instructions, refer to the documentation provided by the device manufacturer.
 RSA provides configuration guides for some client devices on RSA Link.

 - Test the RADIUS configuration by attempting to authenticate using a RADIUS client.
 If unsuccessful, confirm that the RADIUS client and profile settings are correct.